Fatigued ? : Buy these blood tests to find out why

 · You feel exhausted, and even small physical efforts are difficult for you

-If you have one or more of the symptoms above, it is possible that you might be chronically fatigued.
-This can happen for a wide variety of reasons.
+If you have one or more severe symptoms above, it is possible that you might be fatigued.
+This can happen because of a variety of reasons.
 For example, there might be hormonal deficiencies in your system which can render one unable to recover properly.

 The human body is extremely complex, and your fatigue problem might be difficult to spot at first.
 For example, some people might have low testosterone levels; others might encounter adrenal deficiencies or thyroid dysfunction.

 A complete fatigue panel is designed to analyze multiple hormones in the body to determine in which ones a person might be deficient.
 This can be done by drawing blood and saliva sample and sending them to a lab for complete analysis.

 What are the advantages of getting a fatigue lab test panel?

 There are numerous benefits of getting a fatigue panel such as: